gtiosclub/gtios.club/tutorials/about-me/part1.md

  * Centered horizontally
  * 20 pixels from the bottom

-Notably, these constraints never specific how tall <b style="color: red;">red</b> should be.
+Notably, these constraints never specify how tall <b style="color: red;">red</b> should be.
 Based on this relationships, though, it's easy to infer how tall the view should be.
 This is exactly what Autolayout does.

-As we decrease the screen size, <b style="color: blue;">blue</b> stays the same height and relative position while <b style="color: red;">red</b> gets progressively smaller:
+As we decrease the screen size, <b style="color: blue;">blue</b> stays the same height and in the same relative position while <b style="color: red;">red</b> gets progressively smaller:

  <p align="center"> <img src="../images/about-me/multiple views and sizes.png" align="center" style="max-width:600px;"> </p>